DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > Long before Strahd von Zarovich’s pact allowed the Dark Powers to spread their influence to the valley beyond, the Dark Powers kept Vilnius an immortal prisoner within the temple’s amber walls, locking away his soul—and that of every other spirit that dwelled there—as he spiraled further into madness, self-loathing, and hate.

 > [!info]+ **Mists of the Amber Temple**
-> The mists that surround the Amber Temple possess none of the powers listed in <span class="citation">Mists of Ravenloft (p.
+> The mists that surround the Amber Temple possess none of the powers listed in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#MistsofRavenloft">Mists of Ravenloft</a> (p.
 23)</span>.
 However, while the mists remain, Vilnius and incorporeal undead can’t leave the temple.
 (A **ghost** that possesses a victim ceases to be incorporeal while the possession remains.)
 ## S1b.
 Fissure
-This area is largely as described in <span class="citation">X1a.
-Narrow Fissure (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X1aNarrowFissure">X1a.
+Narrow Fissure</a> (p.
 183)</span>.
 However, a player with a passive Wisdom (Perception) score of 13 or greater hears voices echoing from the far side of the fissure.
 A successful DC 15 Wisdom (Perception) check allows a player to discern the following conversation:

 * A male voice says: "Diona, you can't seriously want to go after them."
 (This is Coryllus, one of the three Mountain Folk who accompanied Chief Diegia’s daughter, Diona, to the Amber Temple.)
 * A female voice snaps back: "And what would we be if we abandoned them?
 They would go to any length to save us.
 We owe them nothing less."
 (This is Diona.)